zed-industries/claude-code-acp/README.md

 ### Other clients

 Setup instructions for other clients are coming soon.
+Feel free to [submit a PR](https://github.com/zed-industries/claude-code-acp/pulls) to add yours!

+#### Installation

 Install the adapter from `npm`: